Table of Contents

 Proof: 0 x 1/16 + 1/(16×16) = 0 + 1/256 = 1 /256 = 0.0039062510

-In addition, you can always check your result using our decimal to hex converter and ask us a question by filling in the comment section at the end of this page.
+You can always check your result using our decimal to hex converter and ask us a question by filling in the comment section at the end of this page.

 Alternatively, send us an email with the subject line convert decimal to hex.